urbas/deep_release_notes_data/README.rst

 Features
 --------

-* TODO: Download a list of repositories with release notes.
-* TODO: Get all commits for all release notes.
+* TODO: Get all merge commits for all release notes.

 Credits
 -------